kensiprell/ktorio.github.io/quickstart/quickstart/maven.md

 </properties>
 ```

-Now you have to add `ktor-server-core` artifact using the `ktor.version` you specified:
+Now you have to add the `ktor-server-core` artifact using the `ktor.version` you specified:

 ```xml
 <dependency>
     <groupId>io.ktor</groupId>